 The Worldwide Disclosure Facility (WDF), available from 5 September 2016, allows anyone wishing to disclose a UK tax liability relating wholly or partly to an offshore issue.
 This includes:-

 FTC will not necessarily apply to all years and there are complex rules for determining how many years may be assessed and the rates of penalty chargeable.
-Specialist advice is recommended to ensure the disclosure covers the correct period and to help mitigate penalty exposure.

 The WDF will not be appropriate in every case and in more serious cases an alternative approach may need to be adopted.